jeremytammik/tbc/a/2045_dll_paradise.md

 This enhancement uses the `Nice3point.Revit.Toolkit` to manage the isolation process, effectively eliminating DLL conflicts.
 By integrating this package, RevitLookup ensures a consistent and predictable user experience.

-The detailed detailed description how it works is provided in the release notes for [RevitLookup release 2025.0.1](https://github.com/jeremytammik/RevitLookup/releases/tag/2025.0.1) ([the recent hotfix](https://thebuildingcoder.typepad.com/blog/2024/04/revitlookup-hotfix-and-the-revit-2025-sdk.html#2)), also reproduced below.
+The detailed description how it works is provided in the release notes for [RevitLookup release 2025.0.1](https://github.com/jeremytammik/RevitLookup/releases/tag/2025.0.1) ([the recent hotfix](https://thebuildingcoder.typepad.com/blog/2024/04/revitlookup-hotfix-and-the-revit-2025-sdk.html#2)), also reproduced below.